gardener/gardener/hack/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ATTENTION: Only meaningful for Kubernetes &gt;= 1.11
-key=value pairs that describes a required claim in the ID Token.
+<p>key=value pairs that describes a required claim in the ID Token.
 If set, the claim is verified to be present in the ID Token with a matching value.</p>
 </td>
 </tr>
 <tr>